The Road to El Dorado: Plot

-In 1519 Spain, con-artists Miguel and Tulio win a map to the legendary City of Gold, El Dorado, in a rigged dice gamble (though they ironically win the map fairly after Tulio was given normal dice from one of the opponents).
+In 1519 Spain, con-artists Miguel and Tulio win gold and a map to the legendary City of Gold, El Dorado, in a rigged dice gamble against some sailors (though they win the map fairly after Tulio was given normal dice from one of the opponents).
 After their con is exposed, the two evade the guards and accidentally stow away on one of the ships to be led by conquistador Hernán Cortés for the New World.
-At sea, they are caught and imprisoned, but break free and steal a rowboat with the help of Cortés' mistreated horse, Altivo.
+At sea, they are caught and imprisoned and are condemned to slavery in Cuba, but they break free and steal a rowboat with the help of Cortés' mistreated horse named Altivo.

 Their boat reaches land, where Miguel begins to recognize landmarks from the map, leading them to a totem marker near a waterfall that Tulio believes is a dead end.
 As they prepare to leave, they encounter a native woman, Chel, being chased by guards.
-When the guards see Tulio and Miguel riding Altivo as depicted on the totem, they escort them and Chel to a secret entrance behind the falls, into El Dorado.
-They are brought to the city's elders, kindhearted Chief Tannabok and wicked high priest Tzekel-Kan.
-The pair are mistaken for gods when a volcano coincidentally erupts but simultaneously stops during an argument between them and they are given luxurious quarters, along with the charge of Chel.
-She discovers that the two are conning her people, but promises to remain quiet if they take her with them when they leave the city.
-The two are showered with gifts of gold from Tannabok, but disapprove of Tzekel-Kan attempting to sacrifice a civilian at the gods' ritual.
+When the guards see Tulio and Miguel riding Altivo as depicted on the totem, they escort them and Chel to a secret entrance behind the falls into El Dorado.
+They are brought to the city's elders, kindhearted Chief Tannabok, and wicked high priest Tzekel-Kan.
+The pair are mistaken for the twin gods when a volcano coincidentally erupts but simultaneously stops during an argument between them and they are given luxurious quarters, along with the charge of Chel.
+She discovers that the two are conning her people but promises to remain quiet if they take her with them when they leave the city.
+The two are showered with gifts of gold from Tannabok but disapprove of Tzekel-Kan attempting to sacrifice a civilian at the gods' ritual.
 Meanwhile, Cortés and his men reach land.